FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/helpers/flash-message.rst

     // register showFlash on the page ready event.

-Your VCL configuration should `filter out this cookie <https://www.varnish-cache.org/trac/wiki/VCLExampleRemovingSomeCookies>`_ on subsequent requests, in case the Javascript-side failed to remove it.
+Your VCL configuration should `filter out this cookie <https://www.varnish-cache.org/trac/wiki/VCLExampleRemovingSomeCookies>`_ on subsequent requests, in case the JavaScript failed to remove it.